What happens during public comment?

 UNOS convenes and welcomes public debate throughout the policy development process.

-Learn more about some of the public comment items
+Learn more about some of the items that were up for public comment

 - Update on Continuous Distribution of Kidneys and Pancreata

 - Establish Continuous Distribution of Lungs

 - Reassess Inclusion of Race in Estimated Glomerular Filtration Rate (eGFR) Equation

 - Enhance Transplant Program Performance Monitoring System

 - Data Collection to Evaluate Organ Logistics and Allocation

 Regional meetings are held twice a year during the winter and late summer, and are an opportunity for everyone to provide input on proposed policy changes.
 Members from each region may vote, and all attendees may voice feedback or ask questions.
 Learn more about regional meetings.

 What is public comment?

 Public comment is a crucial part of policy development.
 It’s a time for donor families, transplant candidates, organ recipients, donation and transplant professionals and the general public to provide feedback and engage in debate about policies that govern organ matching and allocation.
 To make the nation’s organ donation and transplantation system fair and equitable for all, many voices are needed and every view matters.